-Shippensburg University's Career, Mentoring, and Professional Development Center provides students with resources for finding a job or internship.
+Shippensburg University's Career Center provides students with resources for finding a job or internship.
 The CMPDC also helps students with resumes, cover letters, applications, portfolios, and the interview process.
 Students can schedule a meeting with their academic advisor for help identifying internship opportunities that align with their career goals.

 Below are a few of the internship opportunities available to students.
 Many are well suited for students in a specific concentration, but students in any concentration may be interested.

 For students looking to obtain either an undergraduate or graduate internship, they can view resources at EEC Jobs and Internships page.
 This page contains an extensive list of resources for finding jobs, internships, and graduate school opportunities.

 - NIH: offers summer internships for undergraduates as well as post-baccalaureate training opportunities